bemebox/cs50P-shirtificate/README.md

 ```

 ### Run
-To run the project, first check that the fpdf2 library is installed, then run the python command.
+To run the project, first check that the fpdf2, pillow libraries is installed, then run the python command.
 ```
 $python shirtificate.py
 ```